Group Abstract Group Abstract

 Using Cohen-Villegas-Zagier's acceleration technique of convergent alternating series, Burns obtained a high-precision estimate of this constant.
 I am not certain if required hypotheses are met.
 Can someone help here?

-Then in 2003, while lecturing a Harvad, Professor Steven Finch was the first to publish the MRB constant in book form under the auspices of Cambridge Press.
+Before his MIT Sloan School of Management's current role as Research Computing Specialist, in 2003 Statistical Computing Scientist/Preceptor at the Harvard University Department of Statistics, Professor Steven Finch was the first to publish about the MRB constant in book form under the auspices of Cambridge Press:

 A more difficult evaluation concerns the series